-It can be applied for different purposes – testing of websites, advertising, packaging design, etc. Furthermore, regardless the purpose of its application you can be always sure that you will receive a comprehensive data provided through a number of standard metrics.
+It can be applied for different purposes – testing of websites, advertising, packaging design, etc. Furthermore, regardless of the purpose of its application you can be always sure that you will receive comprehensive data provided through a number of standard metrics.
 It’s very convenient, especially when you are planning to test the same object and track its evolution – are there any differences in customers’ perception of the website after the change of the design, are text blocks became more readable after reshuffling, etc.

 Eye tracking provides 10+ basic metrics including easy-to-read visualizations (heatmaps, gaze plots, opacity maps, etc.) as well as comprehensive statistical indicators (fixation count, fixation duration, fixations before, etc.).
-As the result, with the help of the eye-tracking, you can get the full picture of respondents’ attention fluctuations, analyze them and adjust tested object according to your goals and customers’ preferences.
+As the result, with the help of eye-tracking, you can get the full picture of respondents’ attention fluctuations, analyze them and adjust tested objects according to your goals and customers’ preferences.

-Let’s take a closer look at aforementioned eye tracking metrics in order to better understand why they serve an added value to any market research.
+Let’s take a closer look at the aforementioned eye tracking metrics in order to better understand why they serve an added value to any market research.

-Heatmap – an image which shows the distribution of sight fixation and gaze points on the tested object.
+Heatmap – an image that shows the distribution of sight fixation and gaze points on the tested object.
 A very convenient tool when you want to compare your product with competitors and understand whether its design stands out and attracts attention.

 Opacity map – is another way to visualize the heat map data.
 Here the most “attractive” areas of the image are lighted up while others are dimmed down depending on the level of interest the respondent expressed to a particular part of the image in course of the test.

-Fixation count – a metric which tracks the number of times the respondent looked at the particular area to read the text or observe an object.
+Fixation count – a metric that tracks the number of times the respondent looked at the particular area to read the text or observe an object.
 It demonstrates which parts of the tested image/object attracted attention the most.

 Fixation duration – shows for how long a respondent looked at the particular area of interest.

-Fixations before – an interesting metric which demonstrates where the respondent looked before focusing on the particular area of interest you’ve chosen for the test.
+Fixations before – an interesting metric that demonstrates where the respondent looked before focusing on the particular area of interest you’ve chosen for the test.
 It allows to analyze the respondent’s gaze journey and if required to shorten it based on the results of the test.